rmadulka/checkers-app/docs/DesignDoc.md

 comments were left mentioning bugs occurring within the Acceptance Testing sheet and it was later updated once those code fixes were made.
 Overall, all of our user stories have been thoroughly tested and approved for this current sprint.
-> _Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._

 ### Unit Testing and Code Coverage
-> _Discuss your unit testing strategy.
-Report on the code coverage
-> achieved from unit testing of the code base.
-Discuss the team's
-> coverage targets, why you selected those values, and how well your
-> code coverage met your targets.
-If there are any anomalies, discuss
-> those._

 Our strategy for unit testing was to test as we went to prevent having to do all the tests at the end of the sprint.
 This allowed us to determine if we could continue with the MVP.
 However, we were not able to do this for the majority